VT-Cameron-Burger/web-python-development-pack/README.md

 - VS Code 1.105.0 or later
 - For Python development: Python 3.6 or later installed on your system
-- For Copilot features: GitHub Copilot subscription
+- For Copilot features: GitHub Copilot subscription may be required

 ## Contributing